russellbrenner/aifred/README.md

 - `@new` → force a new thread
 - `@cont` → continue most recent (provider/model if specified)
 - `@tools:browse,code,python` → request tools (provider-validated)
+  - With `AIFRED_TOOL_EXEC=1`, supported tool calls execute once and are included in a follow-up response.

 ### Examples
 ```